 An ankle-brace orthotic is covered similarly to traditional custom orthotics.

 They are NOT covered by OHIP but most extended health insurance plans cover the cost of orthotics in part or in whole.
-If you are unsure whether you have foot care benefits, our staff is happy to help you check your coverage.
+If you are unsure about your benefits and coverage, you can contact your insurance company directly, or check with your employer’s HR department to receive a breakdown of your policy.

 If you wish to use your private foot care benefits to get ankle-brace orthotics, ALL insurance providers require a prescription from a medical doctor, chiropodist or podiatrist.
 Most providers will accept a prescription from a chiropodist.
 Our clinic has multiple chiropodists who can assess your feet if you require an ankle-foot orthotic.
 You can use the booking form below to schedule an assessment – no referral required!